tonyho/app-framework-binder/doc/afb-bindings-writing.md

  * 'object' can be NULL.
  * 'daemon' MUST be the daemon given in interface when activating the binding.
  *
- * For conveniency, the function calls 'json_object_put' for 'object'.
+ * For convenience, the function calls 'json_object_put' for 'object'.
  * Thus, in the case where 'object' should remain available after
  * the function returns, the function 'json_object_get' shall be used.
  */